marianobarrios/linked-blocking-multi-queue/README.md

 An optionally-bounded blocking "multi-queue" based on linked nodes.
-A multi-queue is actually a set of queues that are connected at the heads and have independent tails (the head of the queue is that element that has been on the queue the longest time.
-The tail of the queue is that element that has been on the queue the shortest time).
+A multi-queue is actually a set of queues that are connected at the heads and have independent tails (the head of the queue is that element that has been on the queue the longest time, the tail of the queue is that element that has been on the queue the shortest time).
 New elements are added at the tail of one of the queues, and the queue retrieval operations obtain elements from the head of some of the queues, according to a policy that is described below.